IBM/cloud-pak-operations-cli/docs/installing_ibm_cloud_pak_for_data_on_a_fyre-based_openshift_cluster.md

-# Installing IBM Cloud Pak for Data on a FYRE-based OpenShift cluster
+# Installing IBM Cloud Pak for Data on a Fyre-based OpenShift cluster

 ## Required Credentials